Maxwell011/Music-Conference/README.md

 ### Usage

-**You can edit codes and make changes, dont forget to give credits to me**
+**You can edit codes and make changes, don't forget to give credits to me**

 ### Run tests